 How to make an FOI application - Department of FinanceShow more

-For FOI applications relating to the Department of Finance, you can apply online with our online application form.
+For FOI applications relating to the Department of Finance, you can download and return the FOI application form via email, in person or by post.

-All enquiries should be addressed to the Manager Freedom of Information, Department of Finance.
-Postal and physical addresses can be found in the Contact section of this page.
+All enquiries should be addressed to the Freedom of Information Coordinator, Department of Finance.
+Email, postal and physical addresses can be found in the Contact section of this page.

 - Be in writing